-When you are preparing an SEO strategy for your website, you may hear the term “long tail keywords” several times.
+When preparing an SEO strategy for your website, you may hear the term “long tail keywords” several times.
 What are long tail keywords?
-How is it different from general keyword and how did you find these long tail keywords?
+How is it different from general keywords, and how did you find these long-tail keywords?
 How also do you apply the long tail keywords strategy?
 In this article, we will try to explain the term long tail keywords in the world of SEO.

 What Are Long Tail Keywords?

-Well, even though it’s low in volume, long tail keywords are more targeted than short tail keywords, you know.
-Because long term keywords target significantly very specific keywords.
-So, the chances are that these keywords do return the search results that users were looking for.
-Not general search results on the topic.
+Well, even though it’s low in volume, long-tail keywords are more targeted than short-tail keywords because long-term keywords target significantly very specific keywords.
+So, the chances are that these keywords return the search results users were looking for—no general search results on the topic.

 Are you still confused?
 Okay, we’ll give you an example.
 For example, perform a Google search containing the keyword “Galaxy s21”.
-You can see the search results also show various things about “Galaxy s21”.
+The search results also show various things about “Galaxy s21”.
 Starting with the official product page, from news about the latest prices of other Samsung smartphones to articles discussing the galaxy s21.
 Too broad, right?

 Try to compare it with the keyword “Samsung Galaxy S21 Ultra vs. iPhone 11 Pro Max” below.
-You will find the exact search results and very specific according to the keywords earlier.
+You will find the exact search results very specific according to the keywords.
 Well, this is what is called the long tail keyword.

 General and Long Tail Keywords

 Simply put, the difference between general and long tail keywords can be seen from the search volume, competition, and qualifications.
-General keywords usually have more search volume, wider competition, while the long tail, the search volume is lower, but the competition is narrower because these keywords are more specific.
+General keywords usually have more search volume and wider competition, while the long tail, the search volume is lower, but the competition is narrower because these keywords are more specific.